DanielBok/copulae/README.md

 ## Background

-Implemented this package because I couldn't find a suitable package that couldn't find something suitable during work.
-This package is part of a larger piece in my work that I found convenient to extract as its own piece.
-You may find it convenient to use this package if you run similar AR-GARCH-Copula simulations for finance.
+Implemented this package because I couldn't find a suitable package during work.
+This package is part of a larger piece in my work that  I found ot convenient to extract as its own piece.

+In particular, I use it as part of an AR-GARCH-Copula risk-modelling in finance.
+If you have any feedback, love to hear from you.
+Just ping me ;).

 ## Acknowledgements